KABoissonneault/KingmakerBugfixes/README.md

 - [Opt-out] Fixed Controlled Fireball not applying minimal damage to allies as intended
 - Allow Break Enchantment to remove petrification (like in Wrath)
 - Fixed cursed magic item DC for removing via Break Enchantment (25 for Cloak of Sold Souls, 33 for Gentle Persuasion, 25 for Narrow Path)
-- Fixed "AbilityScoreCheckBonus" used by Divine Power to boost Strength checks.
+- Fixed Divine Power bonus to Strength checks.
 Should now be able to leave Icy Prison easier!
-This also fixes Strength Surge's Athletics enhancement bonus and Animal Domain's Perception racial bonus
+- Fixed Strength Surge's Athletics enhancement bonus
+- [Opt-out] Fixed Animal Domain's Perception racial bonus
-- Strength Surge's Athletics enhancement bonus and Animal Domain's Perception racial bonus have been changed to show in the character sheet
+- Strength Surge's Athletics enhancement bonus and Animal Domain's Perception racial bonus now show in the character sheet
 - [Opt-out] Fixed Touch of Glory giving Charisma instead of giving a bonus to Charisma checks (ie: roll d20 + charisma mod to save)
 - Moved Monk and Thrown weapons into different Fighter Weapon Groups so they can be boosted by a Weapon Training (KM has no Weapon Training for Monk and Thrown).
 Darts, sai, and kama are now Light Blades, javelins are Spears, nunchaku are Close, slings and slight staves are Hammers, and throwing axes are Axes
 - Fixed Law domain "Staff of Order" and Chaos domain "Chaos Blade" not doing anything
-- Fixed Cognatogen - Wisdom duration
+- [!CotW] Fixed Cognatogen - Wisdom duration
 - Fixed Inspire Greatness / Inspire Heroics not ending at combat end, like Inspire Courage does
 - Fixed Fiery Body only adding 1d6 fire damage to unarmed attacks instead of 3d6
+- Fixed Kinetic Knight not getting feats for Medium/Heavy armor and Shield proficiency, preventing getting other feats that depend on these (ex: Tower Shield proficiency)
+- Added a minimum of +0 CHA bonus to Paladin's Smite Evil
+- Fixed Cave Fangs: Stalactite sub-ability icon

 #### Feat & Traits